 Besides not being touchy about how you pet her, KFB is a forty-nine pound Jack Russell/Lab mix who is prey intensive and a lightning fast runner.
 She also is a sweetheart and a big wiggler.
 All I have to do is look at her and her back end starts to shake all over the place.
-And forget about it when I’m sitting at one end of the couch looking out the window and she’s at the other end and I give her a little scratch, she shakes like call girls walking down the street in a bad 1970’s cop show.
+And forget about it when I’m sitting at one end of the couch looking out the window and she’s at the other end and I give her a little scratch, she shakes like my friend Joey D. before he's had his first Kessler of the day.

-My wife used to shake like that when I gave her a little scratch, but now she just sighs.
-I get it—we’ve been together a long time and it’s hard to get excited and shake for a man who dribbles on the bathroom floor and everyday for nearly thirty-years has asked, “What’s for dinner?”
+There was a time my wife would respond to a little scratch, but now she just sighs.
+I get it—we’ve been together a long time and it’s hard to respond positively to a man who dribbles on the bathroom floor and everyday for nearly thirty-years has asked, “What’s for dinner?”
 That’s why it’s good to have a KFB.
 She never sighs and is always looking for a little scratch.
 Plus, she doesn’t care if I dribble on the bathroom floor or if I'm perpetually perplexed about dinner.
 What’s the old joke—If only I could be the person my dog thinks I am.

 Lao Tzu in the “Tao Te Ching,” challenges people to balance all of the something they’re constantly up to by also learning to embrace the nothing.
 “When nothing is done, nothing is left undone.”
 That is some pretty clever doublespeak by Lao Tzu—even more clever than naming a millipede after Taylor Swift.
 Still, I take the point.
 We spend all this time scrolling, watching and listening to the unpleasantness about inflation, the insurrection and the endless mass shootings and not much time doing nothing.
 When I’m sitting on the end of the couch looking out the window it’s so wonderfully dull.
 All I see is a small bit of our yard, which has a Rose of Sharon and some daylilies butting up against the fence at the back of our property.
 From there it’s over the neighbor’s fence and garage and into the driveway of another neighbor where a white SUV sits.
 It’s just a static little nothing picture.
 Sure the garbage trucks rumble down the street weekly and in winter there’s snow plows and occasionally I’ll see the neighbor who owns the white SUV talking to someone in the driveway, but most of the time it’s a whole lot of nothing.